levisstrauss/word-analytics-web-application/README.md

 - **Countdown Indicators:** Displays how many characters you have left before reaching the platform's limit.
 - **Responsive Design:** Easy-to-use interface on both desktop and mobile devices.
 - **Clear and User-Friendly UI:** No distractions, just clean functionality to ensure your post fits perfectly.
+- **Restricted Input Handling:** Prevents users from entering the @ symbol and <script> tags.
+If either is entered, they are automatically deleted and a red error message alerts the user that these characters are not allowed.

 ## Demo